 According to Roman Inscriptions of Britain, seven altar stones to Aesculapius exist in Britain (2020).
 He shares two with Fortuna and Hygieia.
 They’re in Chester, Binchester, Bath, Carlisle, South Shields, and Lanchester.
-The altar at South Shields was a gift to the god from Publius Viboleius Secondus.
+This is the altar at South Shields, found near Arbeia Fort’s east gate.

 Joan P. Alcock notes the popularity of Aesculapius among soldiers, which explains his presence at forts like Chester (2011: 247).
 Doctors also, unsurprisingly, favoured him.

 When the cult of Aesculapius spread throughout the Empire, his shrines turned into spas.
 It’s not surprising these spas used thermal springs.

 That said, in Britain, you’d more likely encounter Aesculapius in one of the Roman military hospitals.
 One was discovered at Chester, but despite being in a military outpost, it provided care for the sick, not injured soldiers.